raid-guild/x402-facilitator-go/README.md

 - **Built-in HTTPS**: SSL certificates are automatically provisioned and renewed
 - **Edge Network**: Low-latency responses from Vercel's global edge network

-> **Note**: Support for other hosting options can be implemented by extending the codebase.
+> **Note**: Support for other server setups can be implemented by extending the codebase.

 ## 💸 How x402 Works